uclaacm/studio-special-topics-tutorials/YarnSpinner/readme.md

 ## Hooking Controller into the Game

 Next, let's hook the controller by adding the controller to correct slots in DialogueUI's delegations.
-Before the later steps, attach the controller script from previous section to the object with yarn components.
+Before the later steps, attach the controller script from previous section to the object with yarn components, and assign the TMP box in canvas to it.
+Drag DialogueRunner component to the field on controller component.

 Go to DialogueUI component we created earlier, find the delegation box saying `On Line Update`, add a new delegation and drag the controller in.
 Then in function selection, find a section saying "dynamic string" and find the `ShowLine` function.
 This delegation will keep the text box updated as the dialogue lines are rolling.

 Then we'll need to change the NPC script.